mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLCERTTYPE.md

 Pass a pointer to a null-terminated string as parameter.
 The string should be the format of your client certificate used when connecting to an HTTPS proxy.

-Supported formats are "PEM" and "DER", except with Secure Transport or Schannel.
-OpenSSL (versions 0.9.3 and later), Secure Transport (on iOS 5 or later, or macOS 10.7 or later) and Schannel support "P12" for PKCS#12-encoded files.
+Supported formats are "PEM" and "DER", except with Schannel.
+OpenSSL and Schannel support "P12" for PKCS#12-encoded files.

 The application does not have to keep the string around after setting this option.